No power and nowhere to stay as rural Florida starts recovering from Hurricane Idalia

-HORSESHOE BEACH, Fla. — (AP) — The worst of Hurricane Idalia left residents of a region of tight-knit communities trying to find places to live as they rebuild, and waiting potentially weeks for electricity to be restored after winds and water took out entire power grids.
+HORSESHOE BEACH, Fla. — (AP) — The worst of Hurricane Idalia left residents of a region of tight-knit communities trying to find places to live as they rebuild — if they decide it's even worth it — and waiting potentially weeks for electricity to be restored after winds and water took out entire power grids.

 Idalia came ashore Wednesday in Florida's sparsely populated Big Bend region, where places to fish and paddle are connected by swamps.

-The scope of the disaster was coming into sharper focus Friday.
+The scope of the disaster came into sharper focus Friday.
 A power cooperative warned its 28,000 customers it might take two weeks to restore electricity.
 Emergency officials promised trailers would arrive over the weekend to provide housing in an area that didn't have much to begin with.

 “We’ll build back.
 We’ll continue to fish and enjoy catching the redfish and trout and eating oysters and catching scallops and eating them," said real estate agent Jimmy Butler, who lives in Horseshoe Beach, which saw some of the worst damage.

-Idalia made landfall Wednesday near Keaton Beach with winds of 125 mph (200 kph) and a wall of storm surge that sent water over most people's heads.
-The storm then tore through largely rural stretches of inland Florida and southern Georgia.
+Idalia made landfall Wednesday near Keaton Beach with winds of 125 mph (200 kph) and a 6-foot (1.8-meter) storm surge.
+The fast-moving storm then tore through largely rural stretches of inland Florida and southern Georgia.

+While the storm wreaked havoc on a slice of old Florida that has escaped massive coastal development, its path and forward speed spared the state's insurance industry a huge financial hit, said elected Chief Financial Officer Jimmy Patronis, whose agency oversees the state Office of Insurance Regulation.

+Two days after the more powerful Hurricane Ian hit southwest Florida last year around Fort Myers, for instance, the state reported more than 62,000 insurance claims.
+In the two days after Idalia, there have been about 3,000, Patronis said.

+Theresa Rae Gay's neighborhood in St. Petersburg filled with a mix of ocean water, fresh water and sewage as the storm passed to the east.
+She lost many of her appliances and probably her furniture.
+It's expensive but “part of the game,” she said.

+“Still worth it to live in this neighborhood and we’re still happy to be here,” Gay said.

-Around 120,000 homes and businesses in both states remained without power Friday, according to PowerOutage.us.
+More than 100,000 homes and businesses in Florida and Georgia remained without power Friday, according to PowerOutage.us.
+And even with high temperatures below normal, the high humidity meant sweltering late-summer days and nights, with no power to run air conditioners.

-That included almost all 28,000 customers of the Suwannee Valley Electric Cooperative, which provides power to four inland Florida counties through 4,100 miles (6,600 kilometers) of lines — or enough to stretch to northern Alaska.

-The co-op warned its customers to prepare to be without power for two weeks.
-It lost most of its big power lines that bring electricity into its territory, along with a lot of the grid that gets it into homes.
+The Suwannee Valley Electric Cooperative warned its 28,000 customers to prepare to be without power for two weeks after hundreds of poles snapped, with thousands of reports of damage and downed lines.
+The utility was bringing in hundreds more workers for repairs and setting up generators for some restaurants and others.

-Nearly 300 line workers worked to get the power back on, and generators were being set up to help a few restaurants and other businesses operate.

-“So even though we have fantastic employees and have arranged for a lot of help from contractors and other cooperatives, it’s going to take a while to get everyone’s power back on," co-op CEO Mike McWaters wrote to his customers.
+“It’s going to take a while to get everyone’s power back on,” co-op CEO Mike McWaters wrote to customers.

-Residents, most of whom fled inland before or during the storm, helped one another clear debris or collect belongings — high school trophies, photos, records.
-They frequently stopped to hug, crying.
+It wasn't as grim to the west, where Tri-County Electric Cooperative initially warned its 14,500 customers of two-week outages, but later said all but the worst-damaged homes, a few hundred, would be back online by Tuesday.

+The key has been adding workers and quickly restoring the main transmission lines that bring power generated elsewhere in the state, spokesperson Kaitlyn Culpepper said.
+The Florida National Guard and the state Forestry Department are helping clear trees, Culpepper said.

-One Georgia resident was killed when a tree fell on him as he tried to clear another tree from a road.
+One Georgia resident died when a tree fell on him as he tried to clear another tree from a road.
 Officials said there appeared to be a storm-related death around Gainesville, Florida, but did not release details.

 Democratic President Joe Biden planned to visit Florida on Saturday and survey the damage with Republican Gov. Ron DeSantis — who is campaigning to unseat Biden — but details were still being worked out.